 You have fought the good fight.
 You have finished the race.”

-Due to current gathering restrictions, a family-only Celebration of Life Funeral Service in Al’s Honour will be held at the Bentley Community Church, Bentley on Friday, October 9, 2020 at 1:00 p.m. with Pastor Greg Rathjen officiating.
-To join Al’s Celebration of Life online, (Meeting ID: 480 821 0835), please follow the Zoom Link at:
+Due to gathering restrictions at the time, a family-only Celebration of Life Funeral Service in Al’s Honour was held at the Bentley Community Church, Bentley on Friday, October 9, 2020 at 1:00 p.m. with Pastor Greg Rathjen officiating.
+Everyone was invited to join Al’s Celebration of Life online, (Meeting ID: 480 821 0835), by following the Zoom Link at:

-A private Interment Service will precede the Celebration of Life in the Bentley Cemetery, Bentley.
+A private Interment Service preceded the Celebration of Life in the Bentley Cemetery, Bentley.
 If friends desire, memorial tributes in Al’s memory may be made directly to the Operation Amigo Building Society, Box 9063, Sylvan Lake, Alberta T4S 1S6.
 Messages may be forwarded to the family by visiting: www.ofc-ltd.ca

 Service and Burial Arrangements for the Late Allan ‘Al’ Edwin Carruthers entrusted to the care of